-Statistical prediction confirms that in the year 2017, 3.93 trillion photos will be stored on various storage devices worldwide.
+Initial explorations for the series started with the photographs.
+Statistical predictions confirm that in the year 2017, 3.93 trillion photos will be stored on various storage devices worldwide.
 Over the years this number has been steadily growing at the rate of 9%.
 Which means perpetually everyone sits on thousands of unused images that they consider as not worthy enough to use.

-This body of work circles around the notion of the abundance of image recurrence, it’s curation process and classification as “rejects”.
+Photographic works circles around the notion of the abundance of image recurrence, it’s curation process and classification as “rejects”.
 Curation process brings forward many images that are not aesthetically appealing or is a mere recurrence of the same scene.
 With the digital technology advancement, this number has significantly increased.
-While ruminating over such photographs, Madhvee feels, such series of images are a mere technically perfect capture of a memory, which is represented by the final singular image.
+While ruminating over such photographs, Madhvee feels, these images can be used in more meaningful manner.